 Through combining criminological theory with training in professional social research, you will graduate with a broad range of communicative, analytical and organisational skills – and the confidence to apply them in your future career.

 A Professional Training placement provides you with the opportunity to develop your professional, academic and personal potential, equipping you to be adaptable, resilient, globally minded, confident, entrepreneurial and digitally savvy in the workplace.
 These qualities are widely recognised by employers and many of our students are offered employment on graduation by their placement provider.

 The Professional Training placement year gives our students an insight into their subject and career potential, and early access to professional experience.
 It can be invaluable in developing work-based skills and helping them secure a graduate career.

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

-On our four-year Criminology degree programme, you will further your knowledge by working in a professional placement during the third year.
+On our four-year BSc Criminology course, you will further your knowledge by undertaking a Professional Training placement during the third year.

 This provides you with an opportunity to apply the knowledge and skills acquired during your first two years of study in a work environment, whilst receiving training and undertaking responsible work.

 As a result of the placement, we find that our students return to their final year significantly more confident, mature and organised, and with clearer, more definite career aspirations.
 The process of preparing and applying for placement positions also significantly enhances job-seeking skills, which come into play in the final year and beyond when applying for graduate employment.
 After graduation, some students take up permanent posts with their professional placement employer.